MichelML/ml-cellsignal/README.md

 The solution for this problem will likely be resolved with the type of model architecture used in computer vision and image classification, e.g convolutional neural networks.
 This is a multiclass classification problem, but algorithms and model architectures we have seen in the dogs classification project https://github.com/MichelML/udacity-dog-project/, such as VGG-16 and ResNet-50, will be considered for this project.

 ### Benchmark Model
+As discussed previously, our solution will most likely use a convolutional neural network architecture.
+We will thus use a vanilla CNN model as our benchmark, such as the one we built during step 3 of the dogs classification project https://github.com/MichelML/udacity-dog-project/blob/master/dog_app.ipynb .

-Related to the solution statement, ResNet-50 will likely be our benchmark model, having achieved very good results in multiclass image classification problems in the recent past \([see source](https://arxiv.org/abs/1903.10035)\), having reached 98.87% accuracy when classifying histopathology images.
-ResNet-50 will be measured with multiclass accuracy, which is the same measure the competition's evaluation uses.
+To justify our decision to go along with a CNN architecture, it is to be said ResNet-50 have achieved very good results in multiclass image classification problems in the recent past \([see source](https://arxiv.org/abs/1903.10035)\), having reached 98.87% accuracy when classifying histopathology images.

 ### Evaluation Metrics
 Submissions will be evaluated on Multiclass Accuracy, which is simply the average number of observations with the correct label.

+It is okay to stick with accuracy in our context, as each class has a roughly equal number of data points.

 #### Submission File
 For each id_code in the test set, we will predict the correct siRNA.
 As per the competition's indications, The file should contain a header and have the following format: